Can green hydrogen save a coal town and slow climate change?

 In June, the U.S. Department of Energy announced a $504 million loan guarantee to help finance the “Advanced Clean Energy Storage” project — one of its first loans since President Joe Biden revived the Obama-era program known for making loans to Tesla and Solyndra.
 The support is intended to help convert the site of a 40-year-old coal plant to a facility that burns cleanly-made hydrogen by 2045.

 Amid polarizing energy policy debates, the proposal is unique for winning support from a broad coalition that includes the Biden administration, Sen. Mitt Romney and the five other Republicans who make up Utah’s congressional delegation, rural county commissioners and power providers.
+Biden was set to announce new actions on climate change Wednesday during an event in Massachusetts at a former coal-fired power plant that is shifting to a renewable energy hub.

-Renewable energy advocates see it as a potential way to ensure reliability as more of the electrical grid becomes powered by intermittent renewable energy in the years ahead.
+Renewable energy advocates see the Utah project as a potential way to ensure reliability as more of the electrical grid becomes powered by intermittent renewable energy in the years ahead.

 In 2025, the initial fuel for the plant will be a mix of hydrogen and natural gas.
 It will thereafter transition to running entirely on hydrogen by 2045.
 Skeptics worry that could be a ploy to prolong the use of fossil fuels for two decades.
 Others say they support investing in clean, carbon-free hydrogen projects, but worry doing so may actually create demand for “blue” or “gray” hydrogen.
 Those are names given to hydrogen produced using natural gas.